 Single mirrored Dobsonian Telescopes

 This telescope is built around a 33 cm f/4.8 mirror, made by Jan van Gastel, equiped with ServoCAT and Argo Navis.
 (Jan van Gastel Mirrors).
 This is an example a Dobsonian telescope with almost perfect optics.
-The mirror has an amazing 0.987 Strehl ratio (click here for an optical report).
+The mirror has an excellent 0.987 Strehl ratio (click here for an optical report).
 This is almost perfect and it is no wonder that it provides very sharp star images.

 As with all Dobsonian telescopes I make, they consist of three large pieces.
 This makes them easy to set up and to break down.